Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/redpanda/quickstart-redpanda-selfhosted/README.md

-# Quick Start Redpanda Self-hosted
+# Quick Start with Redpanda Self-hosted

 This folder contains a variant of the [_Quick Start_](../../../../README.md#quick-start-set-up-in-5-minutes) app configured to use _Redpanda_ as the target broker.